Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 This content is designws to cover the specific topic of Building and Running an iDaaS solution.
 While there are references to specific solutions named within this content it is meant to show how to implement specifics.

-## Step 1: Kafka Server To Connect To
+## Step 1: Kafka Server For Data Routing
 In order for ANY processing to occur you must have a Kafka server running that this accelerator is configured to connect to.
 Please see the following files we have included to try and help: <br/>
 [Kafka Non-Windows](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/Kafka.md)<br/>